Jesus Revolution: Release

-The film had its premiere at the TCL Chinese Theatre in Los Angeles on February 15, 2023, and was theatrically released in the United States on February 24, 2023, by Lionsgate.
-The film is set for international release starting in Singapore on March 23 2023, with Indonesia, Australia, New Zealand, and others set for the subsequent months.
+The film had its premiere at the TCL Chinese Theatre in Los Angeles on February 15, 2023, and was theatrically released in the United States on February 24, 2023 by Lionsgate.
+The film was released internationally, starting in Singapore on March 23, 2023, with Indonesia, Australia, New Zealand, and other countries set for release in the subsequent months.

+Home media

+Jesus Revolution was released for VOD on April 11, 2023, followed by a Blu-ray and DVD release on April 25, 2023.

+Reception

 Box office

 In the United States and Canada, Jesus Revolution was released alongside Cocaine Bear, and was initially projected to gross $6–7 million from 2,475 theaters in its opening weekend.
 The film made $7 million on its first day (including $3.3 million from previews from the days leading up to its release), raising weekend estimates to $14 million.
 It went on to debut with $15.8 million, finishing in third place.
 In its second weekend it made $8.7 million, continuing to outperform expectations, finishing in fifth place.
-In it third and fourth weekends the film made $5.1 million and $3.5 million, respectively.
+In its third and fourth weekends the film made $5.1 million and $3.5 million, respectively, to pass $40 million and briefly become the highest-grossing Lionsgate movie since 2019.
+The film eventually passed $50 million.